 Researches credit balances and processes refunds to insurance companies on overpaid accounts within 30 days of the payment.

-Submits paper claims, for secondary and supplemental insurance companies, with copy of primary EOB.
+Submits paper claims for secondary and supplemental insurance companies with necessary attachments

 Tracking and resolving all denials received from remittances and correspondence within 1 week of receipt.